-21. Open the access door on the outside of your caravan or camper and turn the water filling funnel outwards.
+Open the access door on the outside of your motorhome and turn the water filling funnel outwards.
 Remove the cap and empty the water filling funnel by turning it a quarter turn anti-clockwise.

 - 22. Remove the waste tank and empty this at an authorise waste dump.
 Follow the instructions for cleaning and maintenance. - 23.
 Replace the waste tank and open the valve blade by moving the handle on the toilet to the left.